 Presumably a few farmers from the Near East entered Europe, and perhaps the original inhabitants started to imitate their success, by settling down and adopting the new technology.
 Or the new farming groups, if composed largely of men in search of new land, may simply have captured women from the indigenous groups.
-The farmers' Neolithic genes would have become more diluted, generation by generation, as they and their new culture pushed farther into Europe.
+The farmers' Neolithic genes would have become more diluted, generation by generation, as they and their new culture pushed farther into Europe.361

 Whatever the mechanism of spread, only 4 of the 10 principal Y chromosome lineages found in today's Europeans arrived during Neolithic times.
-These 4 lineages, according to Semino and Underhill, account for 22% of European Y chromosomes, a reasonable match with mitochondrial DNA data suggesting that 13% of Europeans have Neolithic heritage.
-163 ceramics," was made in the Near East, the home of the Neolithic revolution, as well as in Greece, the Balkans and southern Italy.
+These 4 lineages, according to Semino and Underhill, account for 22% of European Y chromosomes, a reasonable match with mitochondrial DNA data suggesting that 13% of Europeans have Neolithic heritage.163

+It is only a coincidence of timing that associates these Y chromosomes with the Neolithic, and, given the approximate nature of dates derived from genetics, it would be reassuring to have some more direct link.
+One has emerged from the painted pottery and figurines associated with Neolithic sites.
+The pottery, known as LBK from the German words for "linear band ceramics," was made in the Near East, the home of the Neolithic revolution, as well as in Greece, the Balkans and southern Italy.
 Two Stanford University researchers, Roy King and Peter Underhill, matched the geographical distribution of LBK pottery and figurines with that of the four Y chromosome lineages that entered Europe at the beginning of the Neolithic age.
-They found that one lineage in particular, marked by the mutation known as M172, was found in almost exactly the same locations as the LBK culture.
-The present day male population with the highest known frequency of M172 happens to live in Konya, a city near the southern coast of Turkey and some 60 miles from the well known Neolithic site of Çatal Höyük.
+They found that one lineage in particular, marked by the mutation known as M172, was found in almost exactly the same locations as the LBK culture.164 The present day male population with the highest known frequency of M172 happens to live in Konya, a city near the southern coast of Turkey and some 60 miles from the well known Neolithic site of Çatal Höyük.
 No less than 40% of men in Konya carry M172 on their Y chromosomes.